johnny19873/ansible-azcli-docker-dev-env/README.md

 # ansible-azcli-docker-dev-env
 Development environment with ansible and azure cli

-# Developing Ansible building blocks inside a Container
+# Developing Ansible-Azure inside a Container

 We are going to use a Docker container as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of Visual Studio Code's full feature set.